joaolucasmartins/LAIG2020/TP2/README.md

 - A few complex elements (helm, masts, canons)
 - Use of all primitives
-- Multiple cameras and lights
-- Use of different materials
 - Separated texture/material behavior into multiple files to make them independent between each other
 - Resistant parser
+- Use of patches in flag and sail
+- Complex keyframe animations for ship and ball movement
+- Sprite animations when firing canons
+- Use of barrel
 - Scene
   - Pirate ship scene
   - [Scene XML](scenes/LAIG_TP1_XML_T3_G09_v1.xml)